cujojs/curl/README.md

 ================

 curl.js is a small and very fast AMD-compliant asynchronous loader.
-Size: 5KB (2.5KB gzipped) using Google's Closure Compiler.
+Size: <4KB (gzipped) using Google's Closure Compiler.

 If you'd like to use curl.js for non-AMD modules (ordinary javascript files), you'll want to  use a version with the js! plugin built in.
 You may also want to build-in the domReady module.
-The combined curl+js+domReady loader is still only 6.5KB (3KB gzipped).

 What the heck is "cujo"?  cujo.js is a web app development platform.
 See the bottom of this file for more info.